5jt/dyalog-cookbook/manuscript/Z02_UserCommands.md

 Simple may it be, but this is _not_ recommended:

 * When a new version of Dyalog comes along you need to copy your own stuff over.
+* When you use more than one version of Dyalog in parallel you have to maintain several copies of your user commands.
 * Because of Microsoft's security measures, writing to that folder requires admin rights.
-* When you use more than one version of Dyalog in parallel you have to maintain several copies of your user commands.

 For these reasons you are advised to use a different folder.

-## Use your own dedicated folder for your user commands
+## Use your own dedicated folder

 Let's assume that you have a folder `C:\MyUserCommands` that's supposed to hold all non-Dyalog user commands.
 Via the "Options > Configure" command you can select the "User Commands" tab and add that folder to the search path; don't forget to press the "Add" button once you have browsed to the right directory.